TDPS Production Season:

 Each production has two audition times: “Majors only” audition nights are just that, for TDPS Majors only.
 “Open Call” auditions are open to everyone except participants in the Fall Program for Freshman (see above.)
 TDPS Minors should sign up for the “Open Call” audition.

 Where are audition announcements posted?

 Audition announcements for TDPS productions are posted in the front office of Dwinelle Annex and on the bulletin board outside of Dwinelle Annex.
 Dance audition announcements are posted in the Bancroft Dance Studio and on the bulletin board at 170 Zellerbach Hall.
 TDPS majors and minors receive regular email updates through the Department office with the most current information on auditions.

 Where do I sign up for an audition?

-Sign-up sheets for TDPS classes and TDPS Workshop productions are posted in the long hallway in Dwinelle Annex.
-Sign-up sheets for Main Stage productions are at the reception desk in Dwinelle Annex, from 9 to 12 and from 1 to 4.
+Sign-up sheets for TDPS classes are at the Administrative Offices, located at D-33 Hearst Field Annex.
+Sign-up sheets for Main Stage and Workshop productions are at Dwinelle Annex.
 Dance auditions are generally open-call and do not require a sign-up.